NocturnLabs/opencode-autocode/README.md

 A Rust CLI that scaffolds autonomous coding projects for [OpenCode](https://github.com/sst/opencode) and runs them to completion.
 It bridges the gap between high-level application specs and fully implemented features.

+> [!WARNING] > **AI-Generated Code Disclaimer**: Significant portions of this codebase (including logic, templates, and tests) were generated or refined using Large Language Models.
+Use with appropriate caution and always review changes in your local projects.

 ## Quick Start

 ```bash